djhmateer/djhmateer.github.io/_posts/2020-11-12-xr with tidyverse beginners guide.md

 Because the raw data (and more importantly their residuals) may be skewed... so we can transform into a more normal (bell?) manner.

+We want an normal distribution of data so can run standard types of analysis on it